David and Nora Scrutton first came to Nunney in 1983, having learned of a connection with the village from some old family photographs and postcards.

-Having bought their cottage in Horn Street in 1987, David and Nora set about researching the supposed family link only to discover that Aunt Ellen was born in Nunney in 1859 and baptised by the Rector of St Leonard’s, The Rev R.C.
+Having bought their cottage in Horn Street in 1987, David and his late wife Nora set about researching the supposed family link only to discover that Aunt Ellen was born in Nunney in 1859 and baptised by the Rector of St Leonard’s, The Rev R.C.
 Boyle.

 Her younger brother, David`s great grandfather, arrived 5 years later.
 According to birth records and the 1861 census, their father, John Dalton, was a coachman / domestic servant and the family lived on Ridgeway.